-Thousands of refugees from Syria, Afghanistan, Pakistan and other countries arrived on the Greek island of Kos in 2015, crossing the four kilometres of sea that separate it from the Turkish town of Bodrum in small plastic boats.
+Thousands of people from Syria, Afghanistan, Pakistan and other countries arrived on the Greek island of Kos in 2015, crossing the four kilometres of sea that separate it from the Turkish town of Bodrum in small plastic boats.
 Between 50 and 100 people arrived on the beaches each day, although some days this figure doubled, or even tripled.
-The UN estimates that in 2015, arrivals in Kos increased sixfold compared to the previous year.
+The UN estimated that in 2015, arrivals in Kos increased sixfold compared to the previous year.

 Turkish groups trafficking with human beings charged between 300 and 1,500 dollars per person, per trip.
 Some groups of migrants that were not intercepted by the Turkish Coast Guard were later found by the Greek Coast Guard and taken to port, while others arrived on the Greek beaches of their own accord, and still others were lost or perished at sea.